The Plateau problem for convex curvature functions

 where $\opHess^\Sigma$ is the Hessian of the Levi-Civita covariant derivative of $\Sigma$.
-This section is based on the following result which gives a general construction of barrier functions in the non-linear setting, and will also be of use in the sequel: \proclaim{Lemma \nextprocno} Let $\varphi:M\rightarrow\Bbb{R}$ be a smooth function such that:
+Throughout the sequel, we aim to construct barrier functions that are superharmonic with respect to this generalised Laplacian.
+The following result plays a fundamental role.
+It yields a general construction of barrier functions in the non-linear setting. \proclaim{Lemma \nextprocno} Let $\phi:M\rightarrow\Bbb{R}$ be a smooth function such that: